 - Decorate tables with tablecloths and placemats.
 (I use these red and white checkered plastic tablecloths.)
 You can laminate the placemats for long-term use or you can have students write directly on them.

-- Add signage so students know what books they can find at each table.
+- Add signs so students know what books they can find at each table.
 This might include types of genres, author names, series titles, etc. I also find it helpful to add table numbers.
 I like these little sign holders for displaying signs, which I print double-sided.

 - You can also add battery-operated tea lights that look like little candles, bud vases with flowers, and anything else to set the “mood.”
-Check in your teacher lounge or with your office staff or PTA – they may have some you can borrow!
+Check in your teacher lounge or with your office staff or PTA – they may have some you can borrow.

 - Write a fun message on a portable chalkboard or dry-erase easel at the door to invite students in!

 There’s really no wrong way to do it!
-Just make sure that the books are front and center at each table!
+Just make sure that the books are front and center at each table.
 I like to put them in the middle with some standing up, but you can also lay them out at each seat.

 - 5 minutes – overview and directions

 - 1 minute – choose the first table

 - 4 minutes – round #1

 - 2 minutes – reflect on book #1 and complete brochure

 - 1 minute – choose the second table

 - 2 minutes – reflect on book #2 and complete brochure